xeenia/mini-obfuscator-llvm-pass/README.md

 * Functions with unsupported terminators are skipped.
 * Exception-handling blocks and block addresses are not supported.
-* Dynamic allocas remain at their original location during entry-block reconstruction.
-Their cross-basic-block uses may be handled by the pass’s generic demotion logic.
 * The current implementation focuses on LLVM IR generated around `-O0`; behavior with other optimization levels has not been fully established.
 * Testing covers the included programs and input cases, not every possible LLVM IR pattern.